How to choose a telescope?

 Resist the temptation to buy the cheapest telescope available.
-Most of them have very low optical, mechanical, or both, quality, and will disappoint you.
-If you have a budget of less than $200, consider purchasing a good binocular instead.
+Most of them have very low optical or mechanical quality, or both, and will likely disappoint you.
+If your budget is less than $200, consider purchasing a good pair of binoculars instead.

-That said, quality tools can also be obtained second-hand from a more experienced member of your local astronomy club.
-Or are you considering building one yourself?
-If you have good manual skills and you like to work with wood, you can buy optical parts and build a top quality Dobsonian reflector.
-Again, older members of your local club may be able to help.
+Quality telescopes can also be obtained second-hand from more experienced members of your local astronomy club.
+If you have good manual skills and enjoy working with wood, you can even build a top-quality Dobsonian reflector using purchased optical parts.
+Seek advice and assistance from older members of your local club if you are interested in building your own telescope.